Jessica Marie Watkins

 Jessica Marie Watkins (born 1982 or 1983) is a transgender American militia founder and former Oath Keeper leader, Army veteran and bar owner who took part in the January 6 United States Capitol attack.
 She was convicted of multiple felonies relating to her participation and in May 2023 was sentenced to 8.5 years in federal prison.
 On January 20, 2025, President Donald Trump commuted her sentence to "time served".
+On August 4, 2026, the DC District Court dismissed her felony charges with prejudice.

 Early life and career

 Watkins was raised in Ohio and upstate New York.
 She enlisted in the U.S. Army in 2001 following her high school graduation, completing a Ranger course and then serving in Afghanistan until 2003 when she left the military.
 She went absent without leave from the Army when her transgender identity was revealed, moving to Alaska due to non-acceptance of her identity by her family.

 She later worked as a first responder in Fayetteville, North Carolina.
 By 2019, she was the co-owner of the Jolly Rogers Bar and Grill, a pirate-themed bar in Woodstock, Ohio with her fiancé.
 That year, she also set up the Ohio State Regular Militia for aid work after tornadoes cut off electricity to tens of thousands of residents.
 Business declined at the bar in 2020 due to the COVID-19 pandemic.
 Following the murder of George Floyd, she led her militia as self-appointed security guards during the resulting protests in Ohio and Kentucky.
 On November 7, 2020, when Joe Biden was declared winner of the 2020 U.S. presidential election, she appeared on the front lawn of the Ohio Statehouse with two other militia members, between two rival protest groups.